TheXTech/TheXTech-VanillaFixes/README.md

 - The Episode Name
 - Source Link to the Episode
 - All relevant Levels and their respective MD5-Hashes
-- The MD5-Hash of the Episode-Archive
+- The MD5-Hash of the Episode-Archive (can be displayed by [Gtkhash](https://github.com/tristanheaven/gtkhash/releases))
 - Screenshots or Recordings of the Issue
 - A description of what is needed to fix the Issue